Essential enhancements in Abelian networks: continuity and uniform strict monotonicity: Introduction

+Our proof method can be viewed as a reformulation of the `Essential enhancements' technique -- which was mostly used in Percolation \cite{Aizenman, Ballister} -- in the framework of Abelian networks.
+Our method may find applications in the study of other Abelian models, for example the frog model \cite{Hoffman}, oil and water \cite{Candellero1, Candellero2}, the stochastic sandpile model \cite{Rolla}, the Abelian sanpdiles \cite{Jarai}, see also \cite{Bond}.
 Our proof uses the setting of the Diaconis-Fulton graphical representation \cite{Rolla}, where some random instructions -- operators which act on the particle configuration moving active particles to their neighbours or trying to let the A-particle turn into a S-particle -- are used to mimic the dynamics without employing the variable `time'.
-Such a graphical representation fulfils the fundamental Abelian property which, informally, states that the relevant quantities -- for example the number of times the active particles jumps from a given vertex -- do not depend on the order according to which such instructions are used.
+Such a graphical representation fulfils the fundamental Abelian property which, informally, states that the relevant quantities -- for example the number of times an active particle jumps from each vertex -- do not depend on the order according to which such instructions are used.

 Our proof is divided into three main steps.

-The first step of the proof is the derivation of a Russo's formula \cite{Russo} -- which is a classical formula in percolation -- for activated random walks, Theorem \ref{theo:Russo} below.
-This formula relates the partial derivative with respect to $\lambda$ of the probability of increasing events to the expected number of instructions which are `sleeping essential' for the event.
+The \textit{first step} of the proof is the derivation of a Russo's formula \cite{Russo} -- which is a classical formula in percolation -- for activated random walks, Theorem \ref{theo:Russo} below.
+This formula relates the partial derivative with respect to $\lambda$ of the probability of any relevant event to the expected number of instructions which are `sleeping essential' for the event.
 Such instructions will be defined later and, informally, are those instructions whose removal would cause the occurrence of the event.
-Similarly, such a formula relates the partial derivative with respect to $\mu$ of the probability of an increasing event to the expected number of vertices which are `particle essential' for the event, namely vertices such that the addition of one more particle there would cause the occurrence of the event.
+Similarly, such a formula relates the partial derivative with respect to $\mu$ of the probability of any relevant event to the expected number of vertices which are `particle essential' for the event, namely vertices such that the addition of one more particle there would cause the occurrence of the event.
+In the \textit{second step} of the proof we derive the following differential inequality, which holds for any relevant event $\mathcal{A}$,